craigeley/trophy-logbook/README.md

 ![](https://raw.githubusercontent.com/craigeley/trophy-logbook/master/_screenshots/location_entry.png)

 ## Caveats
 Feel free to leave comments and/or submit pull requests for obvious bugs, and I'll do my best.
-For things like major feature requests or changing how the site functions, I would suggest digging around in the code and seeing if you can built it yourself.
+For things like major feature requests or changing how the site functions, I would suggest digging around in the code and seeing if you can build it yourself.
 In a sense, this project is provided "as-is."

 ## License
 Trophy Jekyll is licensed under the MIT License.